-Having acquired credentials for the service, the server program checks to see if the user has specified using inetd (see "Overview: main() (Server)" on page 76 and "Overview: main() (Server)" on page 76) and then calls sign_server(), which does the main work of the program.
-The first thing that sign server() does is establish the context by calling server_establish_context().
+Having acquired credentials for the service, the server program checks to see if the user has specified using inetd (see "Overview: main() (Server)" on page 76) and then calls sign_server(), which does the main work of the program.
+The first thing that sign_server() does is establish the context by calling server establish context().